The New Arcadian Press flourishes under the direction of Patrick Eyres.

 Patrick Eyres has benefited from the ‘invisible’ support of Wendy Frith, Chris Broughton, Peter Nix, Chris Roberts and Paul Singh.

-~ Wendy Frith gallantly undertook the challenging role of copy editor from 1985 to 2000.
-While her vigilence ensured rigour, her consistent support and encouragement still enables the NAJ to weather coldfronts of economic and other bleaknesses.
+~ Wendy Frith gallantly undertook the vital and challenging role of copy editor from 1985 to 2000.
+While her vigilence ensured rigour, her consistent support and encouragement enabled the NAJ to weather coldfronts of economic and other bleaknesses.
+Fortunately, in 2018, she resumed her crucial role as copy editor.

-~ Peter Nix, on his own initiative, generously created the website in 1995 and managed it until 2009.
+~ Peter Nix, on his own initiative, generously created the website in 1995 and managed it until 2009, when it was re-designed by Kevin Lycett who subsequently managed it until 2022.

 ~ Chris Roberts not only introduced Patrick Eyres to Adobe Pagemaker but also facilitated the NAJ’s preparation for print throughout the 1990s.

-~ Paul Singh advises on printing, and more recently on Adobe InDesign, and (throughout his career) has ensured the tender care with which the NAJ is consistently printed.
+~ Paul Singh advised on the use of Adobe InDesign, and (throughout his career) ensured the tender care with which the NAJ was consistently printed from the mid-1980s to 2016.